 exclusive film: go behind the scenes of hood by air’s incredible barneys windows

-Shayne Oliver pulled out all the stops for the iconic New York department store’s first ever menswear windows, moulding exact replicas of his catwalk models and collaborating with Arca on a Wench soundscape.
+Shayne Oliver pulled out all the stops for the iconic New York department store’s first ever menswear windows, molding exact replicas of his catwalk models and collaborating with Arca on a Wench soundscape.

-As one of the most eagerly-anticipated appointments on the international fashion calendar, Shayne Oliver's Hood By Air presentations have become known for their radical vision of fashion and beauty, the diverse cast of Oliver's friends and muses, and the atmospheric soundtracks, made in collaboration with the London-based Venezuelan producer Arca.
-So, for the first ever menswear windows of the iconic Barneys department store on Madison Avenue in New York, HBA were unlikely to merely style the clothes on shop mannequins and have done with it -- Shayne Oliver was always going to create a spectacle, but no-one could have predicted the elaborate, 6-month long project he was to embark on with the Barneys team, a mind-blowingly creative mission to make some of the most inventive and original window displays we've ever seen.
+As one of the most eagerly-anticipated appointments on the international fashion calendar, Shayne Oliver's Hood By Air presentations have become known for their radical visions of fashion and beauty, their diverse casts of Oliver's friends and muses, and their atmospheric soundtracks, made in collaboration with the London-based Venezuelan producer Arca.
+So, when commissioned to create the first ever menswear windows of the iconic Barneys department store on Madison Avenue, HBA was unlikely to merely style its clothes on shop mannequins and be done with it.
+Oliver was always going to create a spectacle, but no-one could have predicted the elaborate, six-month-long project he was to embark on with the Barneys team -- a mind-blowingly creative mission to make some of the most inventive and original window displays we've ever seen.

-In a recreation of the HBA spring/summer 16 'Galvanize' runway show outside the Philharmonie de Paris in June 2015, the windows feature six life-size mannequins that are hyperrealistic likenesses of six models who walked in the show: Roman, Brandon, Golo, Hirakish and the tattoo-covered Chucky and Sunny.
-Each model had their face and body cast, and skin tone, features and tattoos painstakingly recreated by Yuji Yoshimoto's Studio UG -- the studio that also created the lifelike mannequins of Yayoi Kusama in windows for her collaboration with Louis Vuitton -- and styled in their full catwalk look, including the memorable mouthpieces made by Dolly Cohen.i-D can exclusively reveal a behind the scenes video of Hirakish emerging from his mould-making session at Studio UG, above, as well as the soundscape for the window display that was created by Wench -- the collaborative music project of Shayne Oliver and Alejandro Ghersi (Arca), so even if you can't make it to New York, you can recreate the windows from the comfort of your digital screen.
+In a recreation of the HBA spring/summer 16 'Galvanize' runway show outside the Philharmonie de Paris in June 2015, the windows feature life-size mannequins that are hyperrealistic likenesses of six models who walked in the show: Roman, Brandon, Golo, Hirakish, and the tattoo-covered Chucky and Sunny.
+Each model had their face and body cast.
+Skin tones and tattoos were painstakingly recreated by Yuji Yoshimoto's Studio UG -- the studio that also created the lifelike mannequins of Yayoi Kusama in windows for her collaboration with Louis Vuitton.
+Each model was styled in their full catwalk look, including the memorable mouthpieces made by Dolly Cohen.i-D exclusively reveals a behind the scenes video of Hirakish emerging from his mold-making session at Studio UG, above, as well as the soundscape for the window display that was created by Wench -- the collaborative music project of Oliver and Alejandro Ghersi (Arca).
+Even if you can't make it to New York, you can recreate the windows from the comfort of your digital screen.

 Accompanied by the thoughts of HBA head honcho Shayne Oliver himself: